-Until the second half of the 19th Century, much of the area bounded by Central Street, Washington Street, Mineral Street and Market Street was a wetland with an open sewer known as Farley’s Brook running through it.
-Brown Square developed as an industrial area beginning around 1885.
+Until the second half of the 19th Century, much of the area bounded by Central Street, Washington Street, Mineral Street and Market Street was a wetland with an open sewer known as Farley Brook running through it.

 Shown on the above map are the wetlands which divided the western half of Ipswich from the center of town (Meeting House Green and North Main St.) as indicated in early records.
-The wet area extended past Dirty Lane, given that name because it was so muddy, afterwards called Baker Lane, and now known as Mineral Street.
+The wet area extended past Dirty Lane, given that name because it was so muddy; afterwards called Baker Lane, and now known as Mineral Street.
+Farley’Brook was trenched to drain the swamp, and the land was filled such that it became habitable in the late 19th Century.
+The 1634 wetlands map was created with an interactive map that shows the effect of predicted sea level rise for selected communities.

 I’ve read that Elm Street once had a knoll, and the soil was removed to fill in Central Street, which didn’t exist until 1871.
 Hammatt Street followed, and William G. Brown acquired the uninhabited land as a site for his coal and gas business.
 Industries moved into Brown Square in the late 19th and early 20th Centuries, and it has become the town’s oldest surviving industrial park, with direct access to the railroad.